rajprogrammerbd/quiz-app/README.md

 npm start
 ```

-This site was built using [Netify Pages](https://rajprogrammerquiz.netlify.app/).
+This site was built using Netify Pages, [Click here to visit the page](https://rajprogrammerquiz.netlify.app/).